 01 of 06

-The detail and accuracy of Google's road maps are unparalleled, which is helpful if you'd like to plot a scenic route rather than driving on interstate highways or to avoid toll routes (where possible).
-This is probably the most-used online driving directions system, based on Google's massive project to map public roads all over the world.
+The accuracy of Google's detailed road maps is unparalleled, which is helpful if you'd like to plot a scenic route rather than driving on interstate highways or to avoid toll routes (where possible).
+This is easily the best free online driving directions tool, thanks to Google's massive project to map public roads all over the world.

 On the app or website, click "Street View" for street-level visuals that can help you to effectively pinpoint landmarks and locations.
 You can plot a route from Point A to Point B, and Google will tell you the best driving route, public transit options, flight times, and in some cases, walking distance.